mozilla/kitsune/docs/localization.md

 Done!

-# Why aren\'t localized strings getting updated on prod?
+# Why aren't localized strings getting updated on prod?

 We use Dennis to
 `lint .po files for errors<localization:Linting localized strings>`{.interpreted-text role="ref"} that cause HTTP 500 errors in production.
-Things like malformed variables, variables in the translated string that aren\'t in the original and that sort of thing.
+Things like malformed variables, variables in the translated string that aren't in the original and that sort of thing.

 For example, this would cause the site to break: